apache/beam/sdks/python/apache_beam/testing/analyzers/README.md

 ```

 ``Note``: The metrics and timestamps should be sorted based on the timestamps values in ascending order.

+### Configuring GitHub Parameters

+Out of the box, the performance alert tool targets the `apache/beam` repository when raising issues.
+If you wish to utilize this tool for another repository, you'll need to pre-set a couple of environment variables:

+- `REPO_OWNER`: Represents the owner of the repository. (e.g., `apache`)
+- `REPO_NAME`: Specifies the repository name itself. (e.g., `beam`)

+Before initiating the tool, also ensure that the `GITHUB_TOKEN` is set to an authenticated GitHub token.
+This permits the tool to generate GitHub issues whenever performance alerts arise.

 ## Triage performance alert issues